discordjs/guide/guide/additional-features/reloading-commands.md

 The reload command ideally should not be used by every user.
 You should deploy it as a guild command in a private guild.
 :::

+We will use the glob package to navigate our slash command file structure.
+This can be installed via npm by running `npm i glob` in the terminal.

 ```js
 const { SlashCommandBuilder } = require('discord.js');
 const { glob } = require('glob');